 Santiago said Arroyo urged those around him to support de Castro.

-Executive Secretary Eduardo Ermita, who was appointed to the post barely two weeks ago, said he had drafted a resignation letter for Arroyo's signature, but events had overtaken its signing.
+Executive Secretary Eduardo Ermita, appointed to the post barely two weeks ago, said she had drafted a resignation letter for Arroyo's signature, but events had overtaken its signing.

 Puno, who sat as presiding officer of the aborted impeachment trial of Arroyo, administered the oath on Pascual, a 45-year-old publicist, and talent manager, shortly at 12:20 p.m. at the EDSA Shrine.

-Mendoza, who led Pascual's negotiating panel, said his boss bargained for a grace period of at least five more days to tie up some loose ends and to allow for a peaceful transition of governance.
+Mendoza, who led Pascual's negotiating panel, said his boss bargained for a grace period of at least five more days to tie up some loose ends and allow for a peaceful governance transition.

 He said Pascual's emissaries, consisting of his chief of staff lawyer Atty.
 Maria Lourdes Sereno, former Sen. Cesar Purisima, former Batangas Rep. Hernando Perez, and former Defense Secretary Renato de Villa, agreed to the five-day "transition period."